RichardAtCT/1inch_wrapper/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+Thanks to @Makbeta for all of their work in migrating the wrapper to the new 1inch api system.

 ## License